ChiefGyk3D/twitch-and-toot/README.md

     Clone the Github repository to your device: git clone https://github.com/ChiefGyk3D/twitch-and-toot.git Install the required packages: npm install
-    Create a config.json file based on the config_template.json file in the repository.
+    Create a .env file based on the example.env file in the repository.
 Fill in the required information such as Twitch API key, Mastodon API key, and the channel name you want to track.
-    Run the script: node twitch-and-toot.js
+    Start the docker container: docker-compose up --build -d

 ## Configuration

-The configuration file config.json is used to store the required information such as Twitch API key, Mastodon API key, and the channel name you want to track.
+The configuration file .env is used to store the required information such as Twitch API key, Mastodon API key, and the channel name you want to track.

-You can also customize the messages that will be posted to Mastodon when the streamer is live, but you currently must keep a total of five (5) messages for the array to work properly.
+You can also customize the messages that will be posted to Mastodon when the streamer is live.
 And they are customized directly in the script.
 I hope in the future to move it to config.json

 ## Modules